-Decomposition begins immediately after death, in a stage known as autolysis, or self-digestion.
+Decomposition begins immediately post-mortem, in a stage known as autolysis, or self-digestion.
 During this process, as the name implies, the body begins digesting itself.
 As cells are deprived of oxygen, they begin to breakdown and release membranes that are then digested by enzymes.

 Rigor Mortis Sets In After Two To Six Hours

-A bad odor begins two to three days after death, in a process known as putrefaction.
-It's caused by micro-organisms in your intestines.
-These organisms do not die immediately along with you.
-Instead, after death they being eating through the intestines.
-After a few days, micro-organisms spread across your thighs and stomach.
-This eventually causes a foul odor, similar to the scent of rotten eggs and methane.
+A bad odor begins two to three days post-mortem, in a process known as putrefaction.
+It's caused by micro-organisms in the intestines.
+These organisms do not expire at the same time as the body.
+Instead, they begin eating through the intestines.
+After a few days, micro-organisms spread across the thighs and stomach.
+The process of putrefaction eventually causes a foul odor, similar to the scent of rotten eggs and methane.

 Other side effects include a protruding tongue, a greenish patch on the belly, and fluid oozing from the mouth and nostrils.